Explore Japan on foot

 Japan has one of the most thorough rail networks in the world, and that network is constantly expanding.
-It is highly automated, drivers are punctual to the second, and train lines reach to all corners of the country.
-Furthermore, there are various types of train travel to choose from, including high speed Shinkansen (bullet trains) that reach speeds of 330 km/hour, special limited expresses, regular expresses, overnight trains, local trains, subways, sightseeing and historical trains, and even streetcars.
+It is highly automated, drivers are punctual and train lines reach to all corners of the country.
+Furthermore, there are various types of train travel to choose from, including high speed Shinkansen (bullet trains) that reach speeds of 330 km/hr (205 mph), special limited expresses, regular expresses, overnight trains, local trains, subways, sightseeing and historical trains and even streetcars.

 Ticket machines are fairly straightforward, and some even have an English interface option.
 For regular tickets, first consult the route map located nearby and determine how much it will cost to get to your destination.
 Next, insert money (coins or bills, although some machines won’t accept large bills) and push the corresponding fare button, which will either appear on a screen or on buttons that light up once the money is inserted.